Jeunese/jeunese.github.io/docs/get-started.md

 * Make sense of a complicated group of products?
 * Solve specific customer problems with multi-product solutions?

+## 2. Decide how to present it

+Once you have your documentation goals, you can start designing a style guide and creating online templates.

+Documentation needs more than text, diagrams, and screenshots.
+It needs to keep to a style and format that makes content easy to find and follow with:

+* Simple and readable headers.
+* Scannable content.
+* A clean page structure.
+* A clear table of contents.
+* Consistent design elements.
+* Accessibility.

 ### Create a style guide

-Once you have your documentation goals, you can start drafting a [style guide](/style-guide) (if you don't already have one) that explains what language to use, how to talk to users, and expected writing conventions.
+Draft a [style guide](/style-guide) (if you don't already have one) that explains what language to use, how to talk to users, and expected writing conventions.
 These guidelines tend to be based on your industry, your company brand, your company's guidelines for [voice and tone](voice-and-tone), your target audience, and purpose of the content.

 ### Create templates